websightdesigns/wp-customize/README.md

 3. Fill out the settings under `SETTINGS > CUSTOMIZE` in the WordPress Admin

 ### Frequently Asked Questions

-Has this plugin been tested on versions of WordPress before version 3.5?

-At this time, no it has not.
-It's a pretty simple plugin so there shouldn't be any issues, but if you do come across anything just contact us and we will take a look.

 Has this plugin been tested on WordPress version 4.0?